I have LOTS of pets! I love animals, art, coffee, and video games.

 Fake plants can either look really cheesy or gorgeous.
 I find that faux succulents have the most realistic look to them, although it can be a pain finding them for a decent price.
 Pet shops usually have some cacti and succulents in their reptile décor section, but you'll get a lot more variety and larger sizes for your money from non-pet online vendors.
 Craft stores are the go-to for foliage.

-A Comparison of the Care Required of Tarantulas, Ball Pythons, and Pacman Frogs
+Quick Comparison: Care Needs for Tarantulas, Ball Pythons, and Pacman Frogs

 Easy, room temp okay

 Demanding, vitamin supplements required*

 For more about specific species, look for my Tarantulas by Experience Level article.